 I leave you today with the beautiful quote above and I encourage you take it to heart as this year comes to a close and we begin our journeys into the New Year.
 Wishing many blessings to you and yours during this holiday season!
 And don’t forget, JUST BREATHE!

-Please join in the conversation!
-Let’s talk about the breath and your personal experiences with breath work.
+What are your experiences with breathing?
+Have you done any real breath work?
 Are there any particular breathing tools or methods that have been especially helpful to you?